 Since cross-functional teams handle the software project development cycle in a continuous delivery model, the QA testers, ops team, and developers work together to ensure the app functions smoothly.
 They are free from any bugs during constant iterations.

 Moreover, the teams can be broken down into smaller groups to focus on single components of the application.
 For instance, if a team working in India is handling three services while the team working in San Francisco supervises five services, each team can deploy different functionalities independently.

-Even though the teams work towards fulfilling one application, microservices foster better collaboration and do not hamper the deployment process in any way.
+Even though the teams work towards fulfilling one application, microservices foster better collaboration and do not hamper the continuous deployment process in any way.

 4. Ensures low maintenance

 Since each module of the mobile app in this architecture has its database or storage system, it utilizes different underlying resources.
 This reduces the risk of introducing bugs in the application and enables developers to follow specific workflows.